marioceron/DS4A_Datathon_Team03_2019/README.md

 /Images: All images generated from the jupyter notebooks /Maps: All Generated Maps in HTML format

-# /root files: Source code of jupyter notebook
+# /root files:
+Source code of jupyter notebook per each analysis.